Types of Steel Beams in UK Construction: UB, UC, RSJ and Beyond

 Can a Universal Column be installed horizontally?

+Yes.
 A UC can be installed in different orientations if specified by a structural engineer.
-The name does not restrict orientation.
+The name describes the section's geometry, not the orientation in which it must be used.

-How do I know which section is required?
+How do I know which section is required for my project?

 Are UBs and UCs interchangeable?

-No. Even where dimensions appear similar, section properties differ and substitutions should not be made without approval.
+No. Even where dimensions appear similar, section properties differ — UBs are optimised for bending, UCs for compression.
+Substitutions should not be made without approval from a qualified structural engineer.

 Structural Disclaimer

-Universal beams and universal columns should be specified by a qualified structural engineer.
+Universal beams, universal columns, PFCs, CHS and all other structural steel sections must be specified by a qualified structural engineer.
 Installation and use are subject to approved designs and building control approval.
-This article is provided for general guidance only.
+This article is provided for general guidance only and does not replace professional structural design.